StraitsX/EIPs/EIPS/eip-pbmrc1.md

 - The mapping of each PBM tokens to the amount of underlying spot token held by the smart contract should be carefully accounted for and audited.

-It is recommended to adopt a token standard that is compaitible with ERC-20.
+It is recommended to adopt a token standard that is compatible with ERC-20.
 Examples of such tokens will be ERC-777, ERC-1363.
 ERC-20 however remains the most used as a result of the high degree of confidence in its security and simplicity.

 ## Copyright